otvorenesudy/elasticsearch-facet-matcher/README.md

-Elasticsearch Facet Matcher
+ElasticSearch Facet Matcher
 ===========================

 Native script for matching facet values against specified query.

-It's maily supposed to be used as a validation tool for facet values when suggesting facet on array field, since you might get values that match your query along with other values in array field.
+It's maily supposed to be used as a validation tool for facet values when suggesting facet on array field, since you might get values that match your query along with other values in that array field.
-It's pretty dump right now, it check if facet term contains the query.
+It's pretty simple right now, it checks if facet term contains the query.
 We plan to include more advanced options with usage of Lucene query.

 ## Installation

-1. Clone the repository in elasticsearch root
+1. Clone the repository in ElasticSearch root

 ```
-cd elasticsearch-0.90.2
+cd /usr/share/elasticsearch
 git clone https://github.com/otvorenesudy/elasticsearch-facet-matcher.git
 cd elasticsearch-facet-matcher
 ```

-2. Open `Rakefile` and change required libraries verions of `elasticsearch`, `lucene-core` and `lucene-analyzer-common` according to one locates in your elasticsearch `lib` directory.
+2. Open `Rakefile` and change required libraries verions of `elasticsearch`, `lucene-core` and `lucene-analyzer-common` according to the ones located in your ElasticSearch `lib` directory.
 3. Run `rake build`
-4. Build copies `elasticsearch-facet-matcher.jar` to your elasticsearch `lib` dir for autoloading.
+4. Build copies `elasticsearch-facet-matcher.jar` to your ElasticSearch `lib` directory for autoloading.
-5. Open `config/elasticsearch.yml` and add this to the end of file:
+5. Open `config/elasticsearch.yml` and add this to the end of the file:

 ```
 script.native: